Dave69178/yt_scraper/README.md

 1. Navigate to desired channel
 2. Load all videos and create list of URLs to scrape from
 3. Extract data on each video
+4. Load data into pandas DataFrame
+5. Output as CSV

 ## Output